Guide to Understanding Universal Life Insurance Policies

 Universal life policies were designed to take advantage of high interest rates in order to reduce premiums and provide built-in savings.
 But for many years, interest rates have been at historic lows, while the financial world has endured two stock market collapses, the housing bust, and economic downturns.
 This means the financial theory upon which universal life policies were created has not been playing out in reality.
 What’s happened instead is that insurers have been forced to meet guaranteed minimum interest rates provided when policies were written—rates that might be higher than the interest they are actually earning on the cash portions of the policies.

 As the cost of insurance today continues to rise for aging policyholders, some universal life policies use the cash reserves to cover those premium increases, which can deplete savings until they are exhausted.
 The insurer then passes the remaining premium costs on to the policyholders, who must pay if they want to keep their death benefits in force.
 In many cases, the savings component of the policy no longer exists.

 Still have questions about your policy or recent communication from your insurance provider?
 Consult a legal advisor to get to the bottom of your insurance concerns.

 Vinas & Deluca is currently working with Rivero Mestre in regards to cost of insurance increases against Principal Life Insurance Company.
-You can find a copy of the complaint here.
 If you or someone you love has a policy with Principal, and has seen their cost of insurance rates increase dramatically,please give us a call.